walmartlabs/concord-website/docs/api/inventory.md

 An organization can contain one or more inventories.

-The REST API provides support for a number of operations:
+The REST API provides support for working with inventories:

 - [Create an Inventory](#create-inventory)
 - [Update an Inventory](#update-inventory)

+To remove a project's value, specify an empty value.
+For example, you can use an empty `parent` inventory JSON object to remove a parent inventory from an inventory.

 <a name="create-inventory"/>
 ## Create an Inventory